Legal Super Bowl betting finally arrived in New Jersey on Sunday.

 For the most part, it seemed there was not a huge rooting interest for the Patriots or Rams.
 That is until the Patriots’ fans woke up from what will eventually be billed as the biggest snoozefest in Super Bowl history.

 Sixteen total points will do that.

 With 4:17 left in the game, Jared Goff throws an interception, and those Pats fans (or happy sports bettors) start shouting, “That’s what I’m talking about!”
 A small Tom Brady chant even broke out.

-Before heading home, I make another trip to the Ocean Resort sportsbook.
+Before heading home, I make another trip to the Caesars NJ sportsbook at Ocean Resort.
 It seemed there were a lot of Patriots bettors in the house, or at least, people who bet the under.
 The line at the betting windows was so long that it wrapped around the space and filtered into the busy casino floor.